khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 The snapshots I produced when running tests interactively with `devtools::test()` did not match the results from `devtools::check()`.
 The snapshots differed by a few pixels in margins and element sizes--not much, but enough to fail.
 Since `devtools::check()` runs in a clean subprocess, something about my interactive RStudio session was affecting the results.

 I started my usual investigation: environment variables, `options()`, attached packages.
-The executable of chrome being used by webshot2 / chromote and the options it was launched with.
+The Chrome executable being used by webshot2/chromote and the options it was launched with.
 Nothing stood out.
 I was running everything on the same machine, so it couldn't be a cross-platform issue.
 What could possibly be different?

 ## The Cause